 FHIS Science Bytes - Prof. Julian Mercer video

-Full4Health – Full4Health is a project funded by the European Union Seventh Framework Programme under grant agreement n° 266408.
-Duration February 2011-January 2016.
+Full4Health – Full4Health is a project of food-gut-brain signalling of hunger and satiety funded by the European Union Seventh Framework Programme, and co-ordinated by Julian.
+Completed January 2016.
 See http://www.full4health.eu/ for more details.

 SATIN - ‘Satiety innovation’ (http://www.satin-satiety.eu/) is a project aiming to develop new satiety-enhancing food products that can help with energy intake and weight control and is funded by the European Union Seventh Framework Programme.
 Completing December 2016.

 Julian is lead for Theme 3 (‘Food, Health and Wellbeing’) of the Scottish Government Rural Affairs, Food and Environment Portfolio, Strategic Research Programme (April 2016 – March 2021).
 He is also on the Steering Committee of the British Society for Neuroendocrinology, and is Editor-in-Chief of the society’s journal, Journal of Neuroendocrinology (http://onlinelibrary.wiley.com/journal/10.1111/(ISSN)1365-2826).